 Over the past few weeks, I have been thinking a lot about what it means to share a meal with someone.
-I serve on the Board of Trustees for my sons’ school and we have recently been involved in a search for our next head of school (our beloved current head is retiring).
-This has meant a lot of dinners away from my family.
-It has also meant a lot of meals shared with others.
+I serve on the Board of Trustees for my sons’ school, which is a meaningful opportunity to serve a community I love and value, but it also means a lot of dinners away from my family, as well as a lot of meals shared with others.

 At one of these dinners, a friend humorously recounted his childhood when he was the slowest eater in his family and everyone would have to sit and wait for him to be finished before they could move on to dessert.
 At another, a number of us discussed a shared love of Brussels sprouts.
 Both of these moments were full of joy and deepened friendships.

 Missing Family Dinners

 Ironically, at the same time, having all of these dinners away from my family has posed its own challenges.

 My 8-year-old has commented numerous times that I have been away for dinner too much (and has also celebrated when the four of us get to sit down together).

 It has required even more careful coordination between my husband and me over the weekly meal plan.